superchris/codemash-2024/index.md

 ---

-# But is this actually viable
+# But is this actually viable?
 - Heck yes
   - We've been building LiveView apps for a couple years
   - LiveState is newer but starting to catch on